Your Guide to Auto Dealer Bonds

 Quick Takeaways

-- Before someone can obtain a motor vehicle dealer license, they must post a surety bond that ensures compliance with industry regulations.
+- Before someone can get a license, they must obtain a motor vehicle dealer surety bond that ensures compliance with industry regulations.

-- A customer can file a claim if a dealer commits a fraudulent, unethical, or other unlawful business activity.
+- A customer can file a claim if a dealer commits fraudulent, unethical, or other unlawful business activities.

 - Used auto dealer bonds, new auto dealer bonds, wholesale dealer bonds, and mobile home dealer bonds are four types of auto bonds.